 Michael J. Paidas MD

-Professor of Obstetrics, Gynecology, and Reproductive Sciences; Co- Director, Yale Women and Children's Center for Blood Disorders; Co- Director, National Hemophilia Foundation- Baxter Clinical Fellowship at Yale; Interim Chief, Section of Maternal Fetal Medicine; Interim Director, Maternal Fetal Medicine Fellowship; Interim Chief, Obstetrical Service, YNHH
+Professor of Obstetrics, Gynecology, and Reproductive Sciences; Vice Chair, Obstetrics; Program Director, Maternal Fetal Medicine Fellowship; Director of the Yale Women and Children's Center for Blood Disorders and Preeclampsia Advancement; Co-Director, National Hemophilia Foundation - Baxter Clinical Fellowship Program at Yale; Division of Maternal Fetal Medicine

 Departments & OrganizationsYale Medical Group

-Michael J. Paidas, M.D., is Professor in the Department of Obstetrics, Gynecology and Reproductive Sciences, Co-Director of the Yale Women and Children’s Center for Blood Disorders, and Co-Director, National Hemophilia Foundation Baxter Clinical Fellowship at Yale.
+Michael J. Paidas, M.D. is Professor of Obstetrics, Gynecology, and Reproductive Sciences, Yale University School of Medicine; Vice Chair, Obstetrics; Program Director, Maternal Fetal Medicine Fellowship; Director of the Yale Women and Children’s Center for Blood Disorders and Preeclampsia Advancement, and Co-Director of the National Hemophilia Foundation-Baxter Clinical Fellowship Program at Yale; Divison of Maternal Fetal Medicine.

-Dr. Paidas received his medical degree from Tufts University School of Medicine in 1987, and completed his residency in obstetrics and gynecology in 1991 at Pennsylvania Hospital.
-Following his maternal fetal medicine fellowship at Mount Sinai School of Medicine in New York, he served as a faculty member of Tufts University and New York University, before joining Yale in 2002.
+Dr. Paidas received his medical degree from Tufts University School of Medicine in 1987 and completed his internship and residency in Obstetrics and Gynecology in 1991 at Pennsylvania Hospital.
+In 1993, Dr. Paidas completed a Fellowship in Maternal Fetal Medicine at the Mount Sinai School of Medicine in New York.
+In 2013, Dr. Paidas was awarded a Master of Arts, Honorary Degree, from Yale University.

 - B.S., Fairfield University , 1982